Trading Partner Portal: Indonesia

 In addition, investment from both foreign and domestic sources has supported the Indonesian economy.
 Due to its recent economic growth and sound fiscal policies, Indonesia’s debt to GDP ratio has steadily declined.

 Trade has been expanding swiftly between the United States and Indonesia in the last several years.
-Exports to Indonesia totaled $8.2 billion in 2018.
-The main export categories are agricultural products, chemicals, food manufactures, and transportation equipment.
+Exports to Indonesia totaled $9.479 billion in 2021 The main export categories are oil and gas, chemicals, agricultural products and processed foods.
+Imports from Indonesia totaled $27.07 billion in 2021.
+Top imports included apparel and accessories, processed foods, leather and allied products, miscellaneous manufactured commodities, and computer and electronic products.

 Indonesia – California Trade